S&P 500, Dow start month on strong footing, growth stocks lag

 Strong earnings, improving economic data, fiscal stimulus and the Federal Reserve's ultra accommodative stance have supported markets, pushing the S&P 500 and the Nasdaq indexes to record levels last week.

-Data on Monday showed U.S. manufacturing activity grew at a slower pace in April, likely constrained by shortages of inputs amid pent-up demand due to rising vaccinations and massive fiscal stimulus.
+U.S. manufacturing activity grew at a slower pace in April, likely constrained by shortages of inputs amid pent-up demand due to rising vaccinations and massive fiscal stimulus. read more

 The Labor Department's non-farm payrolls data, slated to be released on Friday, is expected to show a rise in job additions in April.

-The largest percentage gainer on the S&P 500 was Gap Inc, which rose 9.1%, while the largest decliner was Estee Lauder, down 6.9% after the cosmetics maker missed analysts’ estimates for third-quarter sales.
+Gap Inc (GPS.N) is one of the biggest gainers on S&P 500 on Monday.
+The largest decliner was Estee Lauder (EL.N) after the cosmetics maker missed analysts' estimates for third-quarter sales. read more

-On the Nasdaq 100 the largest gainer was Moderna Inc, which rose 4.3% after the drugmaker said it will supply 34 million doses of its COVID-19 vaccine this year to the global COVAX program.
+On the Nasdaq 100 the largest gainer was Moderna Inc , which rose after the drugmaker said it will supply 34 million doses of its COVID-19 vaccine this year to the global COVAX program.

-Tesla Inc fell 3.6%.
-Industry sources told Reuters the electric-vehicle maker, under scrutiny in China over safety and customer service complaints, is boosting its engagement with mainland regulators and beefing up its government relations team.
+Tesla Inc (TSLA.O) fell as industry sources told Reuters the electric-vehicle maker, under scrutiny in China over safety and customer service complaints, is boosting its engagement with mainland regulators and beefing up its government relations team. read more

-The S&P index recorded 82 new 52-week highs and no new low, while the Nasdaq recorded 104 new highs and 39 new lows.

-Reporting by Shreyashi Sanyal and Sruthi Shankar in Bengaluru, Krystal Hu in New York; Editing by Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.